mcthomas/Conceptual-Audacity-UI-Redesign/README.md

 <img src="resources/audacity-logo.png" width="300"/>

 # Conceptual-Audacity-UI-Redesign
 A conceptual UI overhaul and redesign for Audacity, to demonstrate principles in UX &amp; UI design as they relate to human-computer interaction.
-This documentation comprises several group projects that I led in academia, with [Rose Tokar](mailto:rtokar@wisc.edu) and [Jun Lin Tan](mailto:tan65@wisc.edu).
+This documentation comprises several group projects that I led in academia at UW-Madison, with [Rose Tokar](mailto:rtokar@wisc.edu) and [Jun Lin Tan](mailto:tan65@wisc.edu).

 ## Contents